-Thousands of Clients Served Since 1980

 Permanent disability may be received once your temporary disability compensation comes to an end if you have been left with a permanent disability as a result of your injuries.
 Permanent disability benefits are usually awarded via periodic payments, but may also be requested as a lump sum (although this requires approval from the Workers’ Compensation Safety Division).

-At Shillen Mackall & Seldon Law Office, we provide legal advice and representation to individuals throughout Vermont and New Hampshire who have been injured in the workplace.
+At Shillen Mackall & Seldon Law Office, we provide legal advice and representation to individuals throughout Vermont, New Hampshire, and Florida who have been injured in the workplace.
 You can rely on us to use our extensive skill and resources to your advantage, working to seek maximum compensation and see that your employer increases safety standards.